paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-423-passenger-air-service-improvements.md

 ### Statutory Notes

 #### References in Text
 Section 424 of the FAA Reauthorization Act of 2018, referred to in subsec. (d), is section 424 of Pub.
-L. 115–254, which is set out as a note under this section.
+L. 115–254, which is set out as a note below.

 #### Amendments
 2024—Pub.
 L. 118–63 amended section generally.
 Prior to amendment, section related to various means by which passengers could register consumer complaints.